Teycir/Gist/README.md

 - 🔑 **Free to Use** - Get 1,500 free summaries every day using Google's AI or OpenRouter free tiers
 - 🔒 **Your Privacy is Safe** - Everything stays on your computer, no tracking
 - ⚡ **Super Fast** - Get brief answers in 3-5 seconds or detailed summaries, expand any brief summary into detailed
-- 🔍 **Works Everywhere** - Google, Bing, and DuckDuckGo
+- 🔍 **Works Everywhere** - Google and DuckDuckGo
 - 🌍 **Speaks Your Language** - Available in English, Spanish, French, and German
 - 📝 **Choose Your Style** - Quick summary or detailed explanation
 - 🔗 **Shows Sources** - Every summary includes clickable links to the websites used
 - 💾 **Save for Later** - Download summaries as files, saved search history and summaries locally with tags and favorites, history can be reset anytime
 - 📋 **Easy Sharing** - Share on social media or email
 - 💬 **Ask Follow-up Questions** - Chat with the AI about the summary
-- 🔄 **Multi-Search** - Search Google, Bing, and DuckDuckGo simultaneously with automatic summaries for each
+- 🔄 **Multi-Search** - Search Google and DuckDuckGo simultaneously with automatic summaries for each
 - ⌨️ **Keyboard Shortcut** - Press `Ctrl+Shift+S` for instant summaries

 ### Why Use Gist Instead of Google's AI Overviews?